Chocolate halva is a creative version of a traditional Greek lenten dessert.

 - 2/3 cups (95 grams) chopped walnuts

-- In a large pot combine the water, sugar, cinnamon stick and cardamon pods.
+- In a large pot combine the water, sugar, cinnamon stick and cardamom pods.
 Bring the water to a boil and reduce the heat to medium.
 Keep the water over medium heat for approximately 5 minutes, stirring occasionally and making sure that the sugar melts.
-Once the sugar has melted, remove the pot from the heat.
+Once the sugar has melted, remove the pot from the heat.6 cups (48 fl oz) water, 2 cups (400 grams) sugar, 1 cinnamon stick, 4 cardamom pods

 - Take another large pot and combine the olive oil and the semolina.
 Cook over medium heat, stirring constantly for approximately 5 – 7 minutes.
 You will notice that the semolina will take on a bit of a brown colour, and will smell nutty.
-Remove the pot from the burner.
+Remove the pot from the heat.1 cup (250 mL) olive oil, 2 cups thick semolina

 - Return the pot to the burner set over medium heat.
 Add in the cocoa powder, chocolate chips and walnuts.
-Stir well.
+Stir well.1/2 cup (60 grams) cocoa powder, 1/4 cup (44 grams) chocolate chips, 2/3 cups (95 grams) chopped walnuts

 - Continue to stir constantly, while cooking the halva over medium heat, until the halva pulls away from the sides of the pot as you are mixing it.
 This should take about 5 minutes.
 Remove pot from heat.
 See video here.